Columbine, Routt County, Colorado

-Columbine or Columbine Gold Camp is a former gold mining community in Routt County, Colorado, United States (near Clark, Colorado).
+Columbine, or the Columbine Gold Camp, is a former gold mining community in Routt County, Colorado, United States.
 Now it is an unincorporated community, historic district, and a rental cabin resort.
-It dates from around 1895.
 It was listed as a historic district on the National Register of Historic Places in 2007.

+History

+Columbine was established in 1895.
+The Columbine, Colorado, post office operated from June 5, 1896, until May 19, 1967.
+The Clark, Colorado, post office (ZIP code 80428) now serves the area.